skoolkid/skoolkit/sphinx/source/man/bin2tap.py.rst

 will overwrite the bytes in the address range `STACK`-14 to `STACK`-1 inclusive, so those addresses should not be used to store essential code or data.

+If the binary file contains a program that returns to BASIC, you should use the ``--clear`` option to add a CLEAR command to the BASIC loader.
+This option leaves the stack pointer alone, enabling the program to return to BASIC without crashing.
+The lowest usable address with the ``--clear`` option on a bare 48K Spectrum is 23952 ($5D90).

 EXAMPLES
 ========